A Kernel Stein Test for Comparing Latent Variable Models: Auxiliary results

-for some function $r(t):\mathbb{N}\to(0,1]$ decreasing in $t$ and a positive function $M(x),$ where $\barscore{p,d}$ denotes the $d$-th element of the conditional score $\barscore p$ (the same rule applies to $\score p$).
-There is usually dependency in $r(t,x)$ on the initial state of the chain, but this is suppressed here for simplicity.
+for some function $r(t):\mathbb{N}\to(0,1]$ decreasing to $0$ in $t$ and a positive function $M(x),$ where $\barscore{p,d}$ denotes the $d$-th element of the conditional score $\barscore p$ (the same rule applies to $\score p$).
+There is usually dependency in $M(x)$ on the initial state of the chain, but this is suppressed here for simplicity.
+This assumption can be understood as the convergence of the $t$-step transition law of the Markov chain $P_{Z}^{(t)}(\dd z|x)$ to the target $P_{Z}(\dd z|x)$ in terms of the test functions $\score{p,d}(x|\cdot).$ The convergence can then be checked with the assumption that the test functions belong to a certain class, and the upper-bound of \eqref{eq:scoremcmcbound} can be stated as a worst-case convergence rate in that class.
+For example, the convergence in total variation distance corresponds to the class of nonnegative measurable function bounded uniformly by 1.

+A specification of the decay rate $r$ and the function class relates the condition \eqref{eq:scoremcmcbound} to standard notions of ergodicity studied in the Markov chain literature \citep{Roberts_2004,Meyn_2009}.
+For instance, suppose that we have the geometric rate $r(t)=\rho^{t}$ for some $0<\rho<1,$ and that the function class is such that all members are measurable and bounded uniformly by a function $V:{\cal Z}\to[1,\infty).$ Then, the corresponding convergence is known as $V$-uniform convergence (if $V\equiv1,$ this corresponds to the uniform ergodicity) \citep[Chapter 16]{Meyn_2009}.